kziemski/RBGParser/README.md

-##### 1. Compilation
+##### 1. Compiling

-Make sure you have Java JDK installed on your machine.
-Use the following command to compile the Java code (please create a "bin" directory in the project directory before running it):
+Make sure you have Java JDK installed on your machine, then use the following command to compile the Java code (please create a "bin" directory in the project directory before running it):

 ```